 This multilingual language thesaurus is currently available in 14 languages (with more on the way), and is one of the ways CESSDA is trying to fix the first problem around metadata in different languages.
 Through this tool hosted on CESSDA’s Commercial Cloud, researchers can understand the standardised metadata of a different language.

 For CESSDA, Commercial Cloud is empowering the research tools, services, and data storage they provide to the scientific community.
 Starting as a small office, creating infrastructure would not have been possible without extensive funds and a bigger team.
 Commercial Cloud has allowed them to buy the cloud storage and necessary tools they need on demand.

 Is Commercial Cloud the right solution for your institution?
 Browse the OCRE Catalogue to find out which platforms can be procured through the OCRE Framework Agreements in your country.

 Carsten Thiel is Chief Technical Officer (CTO) at CESSDA ERIC, the Consortium of Social Science Data Archives, at its main office in Bergen, Norway.
-Aside from his responsibility for the technological strategy of CESSDA, he serves as Technical Coordinator of the SSHOC project, which is coordinated by CESSDA.
+He is charge of CESSDA's technical roadmap and strategy and the infrastructure's interoperability within the EOSC, including the SSHOC cluster project, which is coordinated by CESSDA.
 Carsten has previously worked at the University of Göttingen as Technology Coordinator and Co-Manager for the DARIAH-DE research project and worked with DARIAH ERIC on its EC funded projects.
 He holds a PhD in Mathematics from University of Magdeburg.
 His research interests include digital research infrastructures, distributed development processes and the DevOps approach to infrastructure management.